telescope0606/highlight-navigation/README.md

 ------------------------

-Highlight Navigation enables keyboard, mouse, and touch element highlighting and navigation.
-Highlight and navigate table rows by pressing configurable keys.
-Perform any action specified via callback by upon pressing enter key on a row.
-Built to work for all elements with children.
-Other elements that this plugin has been tested for and confirmed working are: UL, OL, and NAV.
-Additional elements should work as well, with some caveats that I will discuss below.
-For ease of configuration, the plugin is left open in that all methods are exposed, and there are callbacks for all of the plugin’s events.
+Highlight Navigation enables item highlighting and navigation for elements via mouse, keyboard, and touchscreen.
+Ever wanted to move down table rows via the up or down arrow keys?
+Did you ever also want to perfom some action, such as opening a new window to go to a related page  when the enter key was pressed?
+Don't forget highlighting whatever item you are on so you know where you are!
+Did you want to be able to do this for other elements on your site too, such as menus?
+And, you wanted to make sure that all this functionality was also available for the mouse and touch controls, right?
+Without writing a bunch of code to handle this all?
+Don't want to navigate with arrows?
+How about easily configuring what key does what action for your elements?
+Perhaps you prefer a "%" and a "^" to navigate, which I really don't recommend, but you get the point.
+So these are all things that this plugin handles.
+It is built to work for all elements with children.
+Elements that this plugin has been tested and confirmed working for are: TABLE, UL, OL, NAV, and DL.
+Additional elements will work as well, with some caveats that I will discuss below.
+No need to get too involved if you don't want to, but if you do, it's a very easy process.
+For ease of configuration and control, the plugin is left open in that all methods are exposed, and there are callbacks for all of the plugin’s events.

 **jQuery support**: 1.7.1+

 Testing
 -------

-The following elements have been tested with this plugin:
+The following elements have passed testing with this plugin:

  - TABLE
  - OL